Ireaurora/rollthedice/README.md

 # rollthedice

 Two dice are rolled and the result is given.
-Perfect for any dice game
+Perfect for Chicago and Highest/Lowest wins